1. Who is eligible for this grant?

 8. What is an acceptable project?

 The LBSS board realizes that with the requirements of CCSS for more close reading of informational texts and the increasing budget cuts of most school districts, the media centers are in dire need of more nonfiction titles and do not have the funds to purchase them.
 However, merely stating this fact does not constitute a project.
 While one can certainly state the need for the grant, the applicant must still have a project with planned activities (similar to a unit of study or a reading program), one which requires the collaboration of the classroom teaching staff with the librarian.
 Successful projects will define the specific roles played by library personnel, classroom teachers, students, and other stakeholders involved.
 Projects must have clearly identified objectives and activities.
 When addressing standards, make sure that you tell how these standards apply to your project.
 Also, identifying areas of the nonfiction collection that are outdated and giving statistics on the age of the collection does not constitute a project--this merely states the need for updated resources.
+Successful projects will show evidence of the criteria to be used for selecting materials to meet your project's goals.
 The project should describe the way in which those updated materials will be used within the project.

 9. Are there any additional expectations for the grant applicants?